 The FBI immediately began searching for Cooper, and at one point police questioned an Oregon man named D.B.
 Cooper who had a minor record.
 He was quickly dismissed as a suspect, but a wire agency error had the United Press print “D.B.
 Cooper” as the hijacker’s pseudonym, and soon, the world knew the jumper by that name.

 Somehow, Cooper disappeared without a trace.
 Officials combed the woods, but no trace of a body, or of the parachute or other personal items, was found.
-Nine years later, an 8-year-old boy was digging in the sand along the Columbia River near Vancouver, Wash., and found $5800 worth of $20 bills, still packaged and serialized as they were when they were handed over to Cooper.
-More than 40 years later, these bills are still the only evidence that has been found regarding Cooper or his possible fate.
+Nine years later, an 8-year-old boy was digging in the sand along the Columbia River near Vancouver, Washington, and found $5800 worth of $20 bills, still packaged and serialized as they were when they were handed over to Cooper.
+These bills are still the only concrete evidence that has been found regarding Cooper or his possible fate.

 In 2007, the FBI reopened the case, saying that with new technologies—such as DNA testing—they hoped to catch their man.
-They haven’t, though they did share their vault information and reveal that they’d considered more than 800 suspects in the years immediately following the hijacking.
+They shared their vault information and revealed that they’d considered more than 800 suspects in the years immediately following the hijacking.
 A paleontologist and scientific illustrator even came on board, and in 2011 they posited the theory that Cooper took his alias from a French-language comic book about a Canadian Air Force pilot.
-The FBI even said they had their "most promising lead" yet.
-But nothing seems to have come of it.
+The FBI even said they had their “most promising lead” yet.
+But nothing came of it, and the FBI closed the case again in 2016.

-Over the years, Cooper has become a myth and a pop culture point of interest.
-His name has been mentioned or his story alluded to in everything from local folk songs like Todd Snider's "D.B.
-Cooper," to mainstream rock-rap like Kid Rock's "Bawitdaba."
-He's been a subplot or punchline on shows like Archer, Numb3rs, Leverage, 30 Rock, and Breaking Bad.
+Over the years, Cooper became a myth and a pop culture point of interest.
+His name has been mentioned or his story alluded to in everything from local folk songs like Todd Snider’s “D.B.
+Cooper,” to mainstream rock-rap like Kid Rock’s “Bawitdaba.”
+He’s been a subplot or punchline on shows like Archer, Numb3rs, Leverage, 30 Rock, Breaking Bad, and Mad Men.
+(Viewers theorized that Don Draper would reinvent himself once again in the series finale as the perhaps not-so-far-fetched polite, well-dressed businessman ordering a bourbon and passing the flight attendant a note.
+That’s not what happened.)
 One of the $20 bills that was found in 1980 even wound up on an episode of Pawn Stars (it sold for $1600).
-The latest cultural tie-in?
-The current theory that Mad Men's Don Draper will reinvent himself once again in the series finale—this time as the perhaps not-so-far-fetched polite, well-dressed businessman ordering a bourbon and passing the flight attendant a note.

 D.B.
 Cooper’s case remains the only unsolved commercial airplane hijacking in U.S. history.